-Since 2008 the number of transgender people who have been murdered worldwide has been recorded annually by the Trans Murder Monitoring project (link to all the data is here.)
+Since 2008 the number of transgender people who have been murdered worldwide has been recorded annually by the Trans Murder Monitoring project.

 Some important trends can be seen in the data.
 The vast majority of all transgender murder victims come from countries in Central and South America; Brazil and Mexico having the highest numbers.